Mary Immaculate College: Student composition

 Close on 10% of students on campus are mature students, a relatively high figure when compared to other third level institutions.
 The college, in addition to catering for mature students, also offers special entry to disadvantaged students, students with disabilities, refugees, members of ethnic minorities, and Travellers.

-MIC also offers Continuing Professional Development (CPD) courses and is committed to improving access to higher education for adults.
-A range of tailored programmes and supports make the journey for adult learners as easy as possible.
+MIC also offers Continuing Professional Development (CPD) courses and other tailored programmes for adult learners.

 Through its Erasmus and student exchange programmes, the college also has an overseas complement in its student body.
 Students come from England, Wales, France, Germany, Austria, Switzerland, Spain, Nigeria, Italy, Sudan, Sweden, Finland, Latvia, Poland, Lithuania, China, United States, Indonesia, Norway, Denmark, Ghana, Zimbabwe, and Iceland.

-The college has recently expanded into Mount Convent, a former Sisters of Mercy convent on O'Connell Avenue, Limerick, where it houses postgraduate students.
+The MIC Limerick grounds also has includes property on Mount Convent, a former Sisters of Mercy convent on O'Connell Avenue, Limerick, where it houses postgraduate students.

+Culture and media

-Wired FM
+Wired 99.9FM

-The college is home to a radio station, Wired FM, Limerick's only student radio station with a broadcast licence, run in partnership with another Limerick college, Limerick Institute of Technology.
+The college is home to a radio station, Wired 99.9FM, Limerick's only student radio station with a broadcast licence.
+The station is run in partnership with another Limerick college, Technological University of the Shannon (TUS).

 Lime Tree Theatre

 Mary Immaculate College is also the location of the 510-seat theatre known as the Lime Tree Theatre.
 It was officially opened on 30 October 2012.
-The venue is host to a wide range of performances, including theatre, music, comedy, traditional arts, schools’ performances, and conferences.
+The venue hosts a range of performances, including theatre, music, comedy, traditional arts, schools' performances and conferences.